 About Tematin Castle

-The relatively isolated, picturesque ruins of the Tematin Castle are all that remains of this 13th century stronghold.
+The relatively isolated, picturesque ruins of the Tematin Castle in western Slovakia are all that remains of this 13th century stronghold.

 It is thought that Tematin was overhauled in the early 16th century and continued to play an important defensive role.
 However, during a rebellion calling for greater Hungarian independence, a devastating attack by the forces of the Habsburg rulers left the castle in ruins and it remains in this state to this day.